 The concept is based on the following political and legal documents: Social-economic development strategy of Georgia “Georgia 2020”; obligations assumed in the framework of EU-Georgia Association Agreement; 2012, 2013 and 2014 governmental program “For Strong, Democratic, United Georgia”.

-Taking into account principles declared at international level, epidemiological image and social/economic reality of the country, the MOLHSA develops following 10 priority directions for the development of the healthcare sector: Health in all policies – general state multi-sectoral approach; Development of the healthcare sector governance; Improvement of healthcare financing system; Development of quality medical services; Development of human resources in the healthcare sector; Development of health management information systems; Support of maternal and child health; Improvement of prevention and management of priority communicable diseases, Improvement of prevention and control of priority non-communicable diseases; Development of public health system.
+Taking into account principles declared at international level, epidemiological image and social/economic reality of the country, the Ministry of Labour, Health and Social Affairs of Georgia develops following 10 priority directions for the development of the healthcare sector: Health in all policies – general state multi-sectoral approach; Development of the healthcare sector governance; Improvement of healthcare financing system; Development of quality medical services; Development of human resources in the healthcare sector; Development of health management information systems; Support of maternal and child health; Improvement of prevention and management of priority communicable diseases, Improvement of prevention and control of priority non-communicable diseases; Development of public health system.

 Art.
 355 of AA, also emphasizes the need for strengthening of the public health system of Georgia in particular through continuing health sector reform, ensuring high-quality healthcare, development of human resources for health, improving health governance and healthcare financing; epidemiological surveillance and control of communicable diseases; prevention and control of non-communicable diseases; quality and safety of substances of human origin; health information and knowledge.